Average and minimum salary in Albania: let’s analyze the wages in Albania and its capital Tirana in this post

 Despite the fact that Albania still is one of the poorest countries in Europe, opportunities in a number of sectors in the country are rising.
 Below we will find more information about wages in Albania.
 We also will feature a brief economic outlook for this small nation in the Balkans region.

-Minimum Salary in Albania
+Minimum Salary in Albania in 2020

 In Albania’s capital, Tirana, wages tend to be higher, and the minimum salary applies mostly to unskilled professionals.